 There are several bankruptcy filing types, but it is a costly move to make.
 Long-term damage is done to the business credit score as well as your own personal score.

-You would need to hire a bankruptcy attorney to navigate the process, and between those costs and court fees, you could spending thousands to resolve your issues with debt.
+You would need to hire an experienced bankruptcy attorney to navigate the process, and between those costs and court fees, you could spending thousands to resolve your issues with debt.
 There are other ways that are less problematic for getting back on firm financial footing.